Angle Icon

 Your work should end with your shift.
 By letting AI do the heavy lifting, you can quickly review your notes, then add them to your EHR with an easy integration.

-SOAP notes in EMS are a necessary evil.
+SOAP notes in EMS are necessary.
 But they don’t have to slow you down.

 AI-powered documentation means less paperwork, more patient care.